tvlooy/php-ext-dev-book/manuscript/Debugging.md

 ## Segfaults

-I changed the function to print "hello" in uppercase, but made a programming mistake.
+I changed the function to print "hello" with an uppercase "H", but made a programming mistake.

 ```c
 /* for toupper() */